dominikzyla00/PowerBI/Superstore Analysis/README.md

 **Insights:**
 - Company Profit went from  249K to 504k so it doubled in 3 years (34,17 % YoY Growth)
-It says that company Profit Growth is more dynamic that Sales Growth
+- Profit Growth is more dynamic that Sales Growth
 - Most items are bought by **Consumer segment**
 - Most profit (45,18%) is from **Technology** Category and the least (19,52%) is from **Furniture**
 - Most profit by market: **APAC**, by country: **US**